viktory36/red-whale-alert/README.md

 # red-whale-alert
 A script that alerts to large torrents recently uploaded onto redacted via a sound beep

 This script is intended to be run on Windows, the `winsound` library is used for generating beeps (comes included with the pre-built Windows python installer).
+The `requests` library is used to facilitate http, and is a dependency.

 <br />